 Bake for 10 minutes.

-Remove from oven and let cool for 2 minutes on the baking sheet before moving the cookies to a wire rack.
+Remove from oven and let cool for 2 minutes on the baking sheet before moving to a wire rack.

-Let cool (or nearly cool).
+Let cool.
 Serve at room temperature or slightly warm!

-Optional: using fine-tipped white icing, you can pipe onto each brownie football little laces!
+Optional: Using a fine-tipped tube of white icing, pipe little laces onto each brownie football.